rlapine/colorprinter/README.md

 ## ✨ Overview

-colorprinter is a lightweight Python utility for printing beautifully formatted text in the console.
+PrintPop is a lightweight Python utility for printing beautifully formatted text in the console.
 Use named HTML-safe colors, custom RGB values, and popular text styles to make CLI output clearer and more expressive.

 Designed to work across platforms (Windows, macOS, Linux), and built for developers, educators, and CLI power users.